rakeshmyana/zebpaybuild-csharp/README.md

 <h1>How to Use</h1>

-- <i>Generate your key at https://build.zebpay.co/application (Web or Console/backed) to generate clientid, clientsecret, scope, and apiSecret and zebpaysubscriptionkey.</i>
+- <i>Generate your key at https://build.zebpay.com , under My APplications Page (Web or Console/backed) to generate clientid, clientsecret, scope, and apiSecret and zebpaysubscriptionkey.</i>

 <h2>1.
 Configure all values as app setting</h2>